skalou/VtolVR-Skalou-HORNET/README.md

 - save the file: "resources.assets" in a safe place.
  If you mess with it, you can just delete it and [verify the game install with the steam tool.](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)

-- Just in case if worried (but we won't touch it), your saved profile should be in:
+- Just in case if worried, your saved profile should be in: (we won't touch it)
 >   %userprofile%\AppData\Roaming\Boundless Dynamics, LLC\VTOLVR\SaveData